Maker-run resource / community lab

 Huarong Dao and Sliding-Block Search

-A compact board, a famous escape goal, and a natural route into state-space exploration.
+A source-backed guide to Huarong Dao as a Chinese sliding-block puzzle and a natural route into state-space exploration.

 Sources and methods